dkadur/ai-tutor/SATMATHREADME.md

 ## Modified Files

-The following files have been modified or created for the project:
+The following files have been modified or created for the project inside of the apps/next folder:

 - **app/**: Contains the main Next.js app logic.
-- **components/**: Modular React components used across the app.
+- **app/components/**: Modular React components used across the app.
 - **hooks/**: Custom hooks for state and API interactions.
 - **server/**: Contains backend APIs for question generation and breakdown.
 - **types/**: TypeScript types for better type safety.